GAS AND BLOATING

 This is usually easy with a nutritional balancing program.
 One must begin with a healthful lifestyle with plenty of rest and sleep, deep breathing, good posture and healthful general living habits.

-Also, avoid all products made with wheat, with white sugar, honey, maple syrup and flour.
-Also, limit beef to once a week and eat only small fish up to twice weekly such as sardines or salmon.
-Avoid all larger fish, avoid all shellfish and all pig products, which may contain parasite eggs.
+Also, avoid all products made with wheat, with white sugar, and all chemicalized food.
+Avoid all fish except up to 3-4 cans of sardines weekly.
+Also avoid shellfish and all pig products, which may contain parasite eggs.

-Any food that causes digestive symptoms should be omitted and only reintroduced slowly after several months, preferably, when the intestines have had an opportunity to heal.
+Omit from your diet any food that causes digestive symptoms.
+Reintroduce it slowly after several months, preferably, when the intestines have had an opportunity to heal.

 Everyone needs a digestive enzyme supplement today.
-We recommend a powerful one called GB-3 that contains ox bile, pancreatin, bile acids and bile salts.
-We find this better than all the others, although the others may help, too.
+We recommend a powerful one called GB-3 that contains ox bile, pancreatin.
+We find this better than all the others, although others may help, too.

 We also recommend specific targeted nutrients based on a properly performed hair mineral test and based on oneÕs metabolic type as revealed on this test to balance the bodyÕs oxidation rate and major mineral ratios, along with other nutrients as needed.